 Bay, their heading, speed, and estimated arrival time.
 On the TV map

-Horseshoe Bay is where Queen of Cowichan is located, Bowen Island is
+Horseshoe Bay is where the Queen of Cowichan is located, Bowen Island is

 just to the left across a small stretch of water, and Vancouver Island

-is a mass of land closest to Coastal Renaissance.
+is a mass of land closest to the Coastal Renaissance.

 BC Ferries Vessel Tracking TV Screen at Horseshoe Bay Ferry Terminal